smislam/aws-s3-interface-vpce/README.md

 # An Example of Serving Static Website from S3 using Private Link (AWS S3 Interface VPC Endpoint) using CDK.

-This example demonstrates how a Static Site can be served using AWS ALB, S3 and AWS S3 Interface VPC Endpoint/Private Link using AWS CDK.
+This example demonstrates how a Static Site can be served using AWS ALB, S3 and Private Link (AWS S3 Interface VPC Endpoint) using AWS CDK.
 This example was drived from using [this architecture](https://aws.amazon.com/blogs/networking-and-content-delivery/hosting-internal-https-static-websites-with-alb-s3-and-privatelink/).

 ![image](Networking_NetCDNBlog-430-v2.jpg "Solution Architecture")
 *Architecture Credit - AWS/Schuyler Jager*